-Crews give update on Summer Wells reward fund
+Money added to Summer Wells reward fund, crews say

-A reward fund has started for information leading to the location or recovery of missing five-year-old Summer Wells.
+The reward fund started for information leading to the location or recovery of missing five-year-old Summer Wells has grown.

 Individuals interested in donating to the reward fund can go to any Civis Bank branch and request to place money in the Church Hill Rescue Squad Summer Wells Reward Account.